JakubWo/JakubWo/README.md

-Hi, I'm Jakub Wołoszyk.
+Hi, my name is Jakub Wołoszyk.

-Currently I'm student of Gdansk University of Technology.
+Engineer & MSc in Technical Physics, specialized in Applied Computer Science.

-My field of study is Technical Physics with specialization in Applied Computer Science.
+Professionally, I provide services for companies as a PHP Developer.

-I'm currently working as Junior Back-end Developer at Wakacje.pl.
+In my free time, I focus on small personal and university-related projects.

-Have a nice day. :)
+Have a nice day! :)